 Sedgwick County makes education a community priority.
-Sedgwick County contains 20 unified school districts within the public school system as well as several private institutions and more than 80 schools within the Catholic Diocese.
+Sedgwick County contains 20 unified school districts within the public school system as well as several private institutions and over 80 schools within the Catholic Diocese.
 An educated citizenry benefits the community on the whole, and typically includes a lower unemployment rate and higher percentages of citizen involvement in voting and community service.

 Among the population age 25 and over, 88.0 percent have at least a high school diploma, if not some type of experience in higher education.
-According to the 2008 American Community Survey, this number exceeds the national average by 3.5 percent.
-In Sedgwick County, 27.0 percent of the population has some college, but no degree, while 6.0 percent has indicated having achieved an associate's degree.
-Approximately 20.0 percent of the population has at least a bachelor's degree and 9.0 percent of residents report having a graduate or professional degree.
+This number exceeds the national average.
+Approximately 18.0 percent of the population has at least a bachelor's degree and 9.0 percent of residents report having a graduate or professional degree.